-This page was up to date as of September 2017.
+This page was last updated on September 2017.

 Deferred Action for Childhood Arrivals (DACA) was an executive action announced by President Obama on June 15, 2012.
 The program protected eligible individuals who came to the United States as children from deportation and gave them permission to work.
 However, because DACA was an executive action—and not a law passed by Congress—the president has the authority to end it.